yarhrn / loco 0.2.10

 - fulfillment details

-Each event is associated with concrete Order by AggregateId.
+Each event is associated with a concrete Order by AggregateId.

 Item